-'''

 exception trigger.exceptions.ActionError

 A base exception for all Term action errors.

-'''

-'''

-exception trigger.exceptions.BadACLName

-Raised when an ACL object is assigned an invalid name.

-'''

-'''

-exception trigger.exceptions.BadCounterName

-Raised when a counter name is invalid.

-'''

-''' exception trigger.exceptions.BadForwardingClassName Raised when a forwarding-class name is invalid. '''

-'''

-exception trigger.exceptions.BadIPSecSAName

-Raised when an IPSec SA name is invalid.

-'''

-''' exception trigger.exceptions.BadMatchArgRange Raised when a match condition argument does not fall within a specified range. '''

-'''

-exception trigger.exceptions.BadPolicerName

-Raised when a policer name is invalid.

-'''

-'''

-exception trigger.exceptions.BadRejectCode

-Raised when an invalid rejection code is specified.

-'''

-- exception trigger.exceptions.BadRoutingInstanceName Raised when a routing-instance name specified in an action is invalid. - exception trigger.exceptions.BadTermName Raised when an invalid name is assigned to a Term object - exception trigger.exceptions.BadVendorName Raised when a Vendor object has a problem with the name. - exception trigger.exceptions.CommandFailure Raised when a command fails to execute, such as when it results in an error.

-exception trigger.exceptions.CommandTimeout Raised when a command times out while executing.
+- exception trigger.exceptions.BadACLNameRaised when an ACL object is assigned an invalid name. - exception trigger.exceptions.BadCounterName Raised when a counter name is invalid. - exception trigger.exceptions.BadForwardingClassName Raised when a forwarding-class name is invalid. - exception trigger.exceptions.BadIPSecSAName Raised when an IPSec SA name is invalid. - exception trigger.exceptions.BadMatchArgRangeRaised when a match condition argument does not fall within a specified range. - exception trigger.exceptions.BadPolicerNameRaised when a policer name is invalid. - exception trigger.exceptions.BadRejectCodeRaised when an invalid rejection code is specified. - exception trigger.exceptions.BadRoutingInstanceName Raised when a routing-instance name specified in an action is invalid. - exception trigger.exceptions.BadTermName

-exception trigger.exceptions.CommandoError A base exception for all Commando-related errors.

-exception trigger.exceptions.ConnectionFailure Raised when a connection attempt totally fails.

-exception trigger.exceptions.ImproperlyConfigured Raised when something is improperly... configured...

-exception trigger.exceptions.InvalidACLSet Raised when an invalid ACL set is specified.

-exception trigger.exceptions.loslikeCommandFailure Raised when a command fails on an IOS-like device.

-exception trigger.exceptions.JunoscriptCommandFailure (tag) Raised when a Junoscript command fails on a Juniper device.
+Raised when an invalid name is assigned to a Term object - exception trigger.exceptions.BadVendorNameRaised when a Vendor object has a problem with the name. - exception trigger.exceptions.CommandFailure

+Raised when a command fails to execute, such as when it results in an error. - exception trigger.exceptions.CommandTimeoutRaised when a command times out while executing. - exception trigger.exceptions.CommandoError A base exception for all Commando-related errors. - exception trigger.exceptions.ConnectionFailure Raised when a connection attempt totally fails. - exception trigger.exceptions.CouldNotParse Raised when a .tacacsrc file failed to parse. - exception trigger.exceptions.EnablePasswordFailureRaised when enable password was required but not found. - exception trigger.exceptions.ImproperlyConfigured Raised when something is improperly... configured... - exception trigger.exceptions.InvalidACLSet Raised when an invalid ACL set is specified. - exception trigger.exceptions.InvalidBounceWindow Raised when a BounceWindow object is kind of not good. - exception trigger.exceptions.IoslikeCommandFailureRaised when a command fails on an IOS-like device. - exception trigger.exceptions.JunoscriptCommandFailure (tag) Raised when a Junoscript command fails on a Juniper device.

+- exception trigger.exceptions.LoaderFailed

-exception trigger.exceptions.LoaderFailed Raised when a metadata loader failed to load from data source.
+- Raised when a metadata loader failed to load from data source.

+- exception trigger.exceptions.LoginFailure

-exception trigger.exceptions.LoginFailure Raised when authentication to a remote system fails.
+Raised when authentication to a remote system fails.

+exception trigger.exceptions.LoginTimeout

-exception trigger.exceptions.LoginTimeout Raised when login to a remote systems times out.
+Raised when login to a remote systems times out.

+exception trigger.exceptions.MatchError

-exception trigger.exceptions.MatchError A base exception for all errors related to Term Matches objects.
+A base exception for all errors related to Term Matches objects.

+exception trigger.exceptions.MissingACLName

-exception trigger.exceptions.MissingACLName Raised when an ACL object is missing a name.
+Raised when an ACL object is missing a name.